premAI-io/state-of-open-source-ai/index.md

 Transformer
   A [transformer](<https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)>) is a neural network using a parallel multi-head [attention](<https://en.wikipedia.org/wiki/Attention_(machine_learning)>) mechanism.
 The resultant reduce training time makes it well-suited for use in {term}`LLMs <llm>`.

-Benchmark
-  A carefully curated datasets or sets of tasks designed to evaluate a model's proficiency across diverse real-world scenarios.

-Leaderboard
-  A visual or tabular representation that ranks machine learning models based on their performance metrics, allowing data scientists and researchers to compare and select the best-performing models for a specific task or dataset.

-Evaluation
-  Systematic assessment of model or system performance to measure its accuracy, effectiveness, and suitability for a given task.

-Hallucination
-  Generation of text or information that is fictional, incorrect, or not grounded in factual knowledge, leading to the production of misleading or inaccurate content.

 Foundation model
 Auto-regressive language model